 We are a professional services firm providing audit, tax and advisory services to clients located primarily in Australia, but also overseas.
-We are committed to being responsive to our clients' needs and to working with them to align our activities regarding upholding human rights, and to making continuous improvements to our modern slavery program as part of our clients' supply chain.
+Our services are mainly provided in Australia with support from our global member firms where our clients operate internationally.
+We are committed to being responsive to our clients' needs and to working with them to align our strategic and operational activities regarding upholding human rights, and to making continuous improvements to our modern slavery program as part of our clients' supply chain.